 How to Protect Your Business With E&O Insurance in Texas

 What Is Errors & Omissions Insurance?

-Errors and omissions insurance (E&O insurance) is also known as professional liability insurance (PLI) and professional indemnity insurance (PII).
+Errors and omissions insurance is also known as professional liability insurance (PLI) and professional indemnity insurance (PII).
 It protects business owners and professionals from lawsuits due to mistakes in providing professional services.
-This type of insurance covers your defense costs (i.e. court costs), which can be too high for a firm to pay on its own.
+This type of insurance covers your defense costs (i.e., court costs), which can be too high for a firm to pay on its own.

 Texas E&O liability insurance (professional liability insurance) protects businesses and individuals from damages and legal defense expenses caused by negligence, errors, or omissions in performing their professional duties.
 Regardless of the result, whether you are found guilty or innocent, or even if the claim is dismissed, an E&O insurance policy will cover all your legal fees.

 Some insurance agencies offer appraiser errors and omissions insurance policies to realtors, home inspectors, brokers, and other real estate professionals.
 An E&O insurance policy covers real estate-related claims, even those brought on by lenders.

 Doctors should have medical malpractice insurance and must not start seeing patients without it.
-The same goes for businesses without E&O insurance.
+The same goes for businesses without E&O insurance in Texas.
 You can work with a commercial insurance professional to identify omissions and errors insurance packages that best suit your needs.

 Some clients require proof of errors & omissions insurance coverage before using your service.
-E&O coverage is not needed in Texas, but having this professional liability coverage offers crucial protection, and some states require real estate agents to have it.
+E&O coverage is not required in Texas, but having this professional liability coverage offers crucial protection, and some states require real estate agents to have it.
 This professional liability insurance can help real estate professionals with their legal expenses if a lawsuit is filed against them due to performance mistakes.

 E&O liability insurance protects your business from claims of:

 - Breach of good faith and fair dealing